mattyonweb/fiume/README.md

 pip install Fiume
 ```

-This will install `fiume`, the actual torrent client, accessible from
+This will install `fiume`, the actual torrent client, as well as other
-command line as follows:
+utilities.

+### Configuration directories/files

+When installed, `fiume` creates a `.fiume` directory in your home.

+It will contain a file, `downloading.json`, which stores the torrents
+currently in download.
+You can modify this file freely and in any moment
+with your own tools, but if you want no trouble `fiume` provides a CLI
+command `fiume-add` to safely add new torrents.

+## `fiume` usage

+`fiume` is the actual program.
+Its CLI is as follows:

     usage: fiume [-h] [-f DOWNLOADING_JSON] [-p PORT] [-v]
                  [--max-peer-connections MAX_PEER_CONNECTIONS]